Hiring a Preservation Consultant

 Historic buildings often have unique designs, materials and construction methods that may not be familiar to an architect who does not specialize in historic preservation.
 Preservation architects have training and experience working on historic buildings, and are often able to work more efficiently, sensitively, cost effectively and produce higher quality preservation projects.
 If your project involves work on a historic building or structure or is located within a historic district or landscape, it is also important to assess whether your prospective architect is familiar with the Secretary of the Interior’s Standards for Rehabilitation ("The Standards").
 These Standards are comprised of ten common-sense principles that help define an appropriate approach to designing a preservation project.
 The Standards are widely referenced and applied in the historic preservation field.
 Making sure your preservation architect understands and has used the Standards should be an important factor in your selection process.

-To find a qualified preservation architect, contact your local American Institute of Architects (AIA) chapter and/or the AIA Washington Council in Olympia for referrals (360/943-6012).
+To find a qualified preservation architect, contact your local American Institute of Architects (AIA) chapter.
 Also seek referrals from property owners in your area with projects similar to yours.
 Other preservation professionals, such as preservation planners, landscape architects and engineers may also be important to include on your project team, depending on the type of work needed.
 The architect you select will help to assemble appropriate professionals and qualified contractors for your project.